jmegs/static-starter/README.md

 ### The Manual Way

-1. Clone the repo and clean up its git brain (remove my git repo and start a new blank one)
+1. Clone the repo and clean up its git brain (remove my git repo and start a new blank one).

     ```sh
+     # clone the repo without its full history.
      git clone --depth 1 https://github.com/jmegs/static-starter.git YOUR_PROJECT

      cd YOUR_PROJECT

+     # remove existing git information and create a new repository.
      rm -rf .git && git init
     ```

 ## Getting Started

 1. Install dependencies.
-Bask in stillness while it loads.
+Grab a coffee.
 Breathe deeply.

     ```sh
     yarn